sgoldenlab/simba/docs/ROI_tutorial.md

 # Part 2.
 Analyzing ROI data.

-1. You can now generate CSV files containing descriptive statistics for the the number entries into each ROI shape, and the time spent within each ROI.
+1. You can now generate CSV files containing descriptive statistics for the number entries into each ROI shape, and the time spent within each ROI.
 SimBA allows you to generate these measures for one body-part per animal in your project.
 If you would like to get these measures for more than one body-part per animal in your project, then we suggest that you  run the analysis multiple times.

 2. To analyze your ROI data, first click on `ANALYZE ROI DATA: AGGREGATES` in the `Analyze ROI data` sub-menu frame.
 The following menu will pop open: